Figure Painting and Number Painting (1984)

 In 2005, Kennedy further explored creating visuals of military domination through ship paint colours with Number Painting.
 As he writes in Superstar Shadow: "Number Painting is a variation on Figure Paintings, a work I first presented at the 49th Parallel Gallery, New York, in 1985 (sic).
 In that work I attempted to comment on the military might of the United States in relation to its northern and southern neighbours – Canada and Mexico.
 Number Painting continues the theme of the dominant military power, but since the French fleet would be anchored in Halifax harbour during the course of the exhibition, I thought it would be more relevant to paint a comparison of Canada and France with the size and strength of the United States.
 I also exchanged the heading “Fig.” with “No.”: hence the title Number Painting."

-Figure Painting was first installed at the 49th Parallel Centre for Canadian Contemporary Art in 1984, then re-articulated at the Art Gallery of Nova Scotia (AGNS) in 1999, and again for Kennedy's retrospective Work of Four Decades (AGNS, National Gallery of Canada, Beaverbrook Art Gallery, 2000-2001).
+Figure Painting was first installed at the 49th Parallel Centre for Canadian Contemporary Art in 1984, then re-articulated in Kennedy's solo show Wall Paintings and Related Works 1974-1995 at the Owens Art Gallery (Sackville, NB) in 1996, then alongside the paintings of Arthur Lismer at the Art Gallery of Nova Scotia (AGNS) in 1999, and again for Kennedy's retrospective Work of Four Decades (AGNS, NGC, Beaverbrook Art Gallery, 2000-2001).
+The work was subsequently purchased by the National Gallery of Canada (NGC) in 2001 and shown as part of the group exhibition Art in Canada (NGC, 2017).
 Number Painting was installed at AGNS ARTport in 2005.